lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 - One-way key and identity (working) state hidden from software.
 - Version controlled identity and key generation.
 - Key generation for both software consumption and hardware sideload.
-- Support for DICE open profile
+- Support for DICE open profile.

 ## Description